Douglas Bay Horse Tramway: History

 The tramway was built and initially operated by Thomas Lightfoot, a retired civil engineer from Sheffield.
 His service was introduced in 1876 between the bottom of what is now Summer Hill and the bottom of Broadway in the centre of today's promenade adjacent to the Villa Marina.
 In the earliest days the track was expanded, and passing loops and long crossovers added so that by 1891 the line ran double track the entire length of the promenade, much as it does today.
 From opening it has operated every year, except for a period during the Second World War.

 In 1882, Lightfoot sold the line to Isle of Man Tramways Ltd, later the Isle of Man Tramways & Electric Power Co.
 Ltd, which also owned the Manx Electric Railway.
 The company went into liquidation in 1900 as a consequence of a banking collapse.
 The tramway was sold by the liquidator to Douglas Corporation in 1902.
 Since 1927 the tramway has run in summer only.

+In 2014 it was announced by the Department of Infrastructure that during 2015 the horse trams would be temporarily suspended while resurfacing work on the promenade continued into its next phase, which runs from Regent Street to Strathallan.
+However, the plans were later revised, allowing regular horse tram operation to take place in 2015, 2016 and 2017.

 In 2015 Douglas Corporation partnered with Isle of Man Transport to introduce the 'Ticketer' system as used across the Island's other public transport systems.
 On board a Ticketer hand-held unit connects with the island-wide contactless Go Cards and individual tickets can also be purchased.

 Closure

+Despite being the world's last remaining 19th century original horse-drawn passenger tramway and the second-oldest operational rail system on the island, the future of the tramway has been brought into question in recent years.
 In January 2016, Douglas Corporation announced that the tramway had run for the last time the previous September and that they had closed it as it was not financially viable.
 The tramway had made a loss of £263,000 in 2015.